-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 PRIVATE INSTITUTIONS

 Tuition:

 PUBLIC INSTITUTIONS

-Tuition: In-district
+Tuition: In-district \$8,295 \$8,295

-Tuition: In-state (out-of-district): \$4,322 \$4,322
+Tuition: In-state (out-of-district): \$8,295 \$8,295

-Tuition: Out-of-state: \$10,456 \$10,456
+Tuition: Out-of-state: \$18,087 \$18,087

-Tuition: Non-resident alien \$10,456 \$10,456
+Tuition: Non-resident \$18,087 \$18,087

-FOR ALL INSTITUTIONS • •
+FOR ALL INSTITUTIONS

-Required Fees \$1,446 \$1,446
+Required Fees \$2,845 \$2,845

-Room and Board (on-campus): \$10,158 \$10,158
+Room and Board (on-campus): \$10,277 \$10,277

 Room Only (on-campus):

 Board Only (on-campus meal plan):

+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

+Other:

+G2 Number of credits per term a student can take for the stated full-time tuition.

+G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

+Yes No

+Х

+Х

-Comprehensive tuition and room and board fee (if your provide separate tuition and room and board fees): \$10,158 Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
-15 15 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х G4 Do tuition and fees vary by undergraduate instructional program? х If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
-1
+G4 Do tuition and fees vary by undergraduate instructional program?

+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?